juhasev/sample-ninja-help/social-login-microsoft.md

 Next, copy the **value** field and enter that into the Sample Ninja as **Client Secret**.
 Remember to enable **Microsoft Social Authentication** in Sample Ninja.
 Click save, and you're done.

 > **NOTE** Put the expiration date in your calendar, as you must rotate the secret every two years.

+> Please visit the **Sub Panels** and edit settings for each sub-panel you want to enable Microsoft authentication.